yu-no-hu/musicdisccrafting/README.md

 Unfortunately that does mean its only 18 id's to play with,

 Also this was made in the newest snapshot, using the new item_model component to change the way the custom item looks.
 It DOES NOT need to be.
 You can replicate this effect using resource packs.

+Theres some example recipes to show how this could be used, the enchanted golden carrot being one of them.